-Courses in the London Law Program are taught by a premiere global group of academics and practitioners composed of experts based in the United Kingdom and faculty in residence from Notre Dame Law School’s main campus.
+Courses in the London Law Programme are taught by a premiere global group of academics and practitioners composed of experts based in the United Kingdom and faculty in residence from Notre Dame Law School’s main campus.
 Students are able to satisfy certain requirements of the Law School curriculum and enroll in core courses while also benefiting from three pathways of study.
 Central to the curriculum is a comparative and international focus informed by the unique context of London as a city and unique legal market.

 Three pathways of study